up-to-you/dev_notes/multithreading/lock-mechanics.md

 `Fast path is a term used in computer science to describe a path with shorter instruction path length through a program compared to the 'normal'(i.e. slow-path) path.`

+*"...
+Because there are no updates to the object header at all during recursive locking while the lock is biased, the biased lock entry code is simply a test of the object header's value..."*
+<= So, for such recursive biased-lock - JVM can do this the easy way - just check header's value in biased thread, moreover - by optimizing it using JIT (fast-path).

 *"... the biased lock entry code is simply a test of the object header's value.
 If this test succeeds, the lock has been acquired by the thread.
 If this test fails, a bit test is done to see whether the bias bit is still set ..."*
 <=
 describes, that second thread, which comes to acquire already biased lock will cause biased thread test (monitor header value check) to fail, such that bias will be revoked